anvaka/todo/README.md

 publishes package to `gh-pages`, so, that users can just copy-paste link to browserified version.

-One can use `http://requirebin.com/` or [browserify as a service](https://github.com/jesusabdullah/browserify-cdn) too.
+One can use http://requirebin.com/ or [browserify as a service](https://github.com/jesusabdullah/browserify-cdn) too.
-These are awesome tool.
+These are awesome tools.
 I just find requirebin less user friendly who needs html/css too.
 Whereas `browserify-cdn` is potentially not as reliable as gh-pages.

 # ZSH <=> JS transpiler